fedor-rusak/thoughts/README.md

 * browse - to see thoughts sorted by tag (date by default).
 Up and down to navigate across tag index.
 Left and right to choose tag for index.
 Enter to choose note for editing.
 * help - to see list of supported commands
 * development-thoughts - thoughts I got while developing this app
-* use-fs, use-gist - to choose data save/load mechanism
+* use-fs, use-gist - to choose data save/load mechanism (use-fs does NOT work in browser)
 * gist-name, gist-token - to use github gist as storage

 Hit ESC or Ctrl-C to exit.